Book Your Day Restaurant Photography Shoot

-Pre-shoot planning:
+Pre-shoot planning

 Example from a recent Italian restaurant shoot day